 The ARL Social Cognitive Network Academic Research Center (SCNARC) has been created and funded as a part of the US Army Network Science Collaborative Technology Alliance together with three other centers focusing on different kinds of networks.
-The funding of SCNARC comes predominantly from the US Army and the Army Research Laboratory plays the key role in guiding the research directions of NS CTA.
-The principal member of the Center is Rensselaer Polytechnic Institute while the remaining members are CUNY, IBM TJ Watson Research Laboratory, and Northeastern University.
-The Center specializes in supporting TIME (Trust, Influence, Modeling and Enhancement of Human Performance) Thrust and includes collaborators from the Army Research Laboratory, Northwestern University, CMU, UCSB, UIUC, University of Notre Dame, and BBN.
-The Center collaborate closely with other research thrusts of the Network Science CTA.
+The funding of SCNARC comes predominantly from the U.S. Army and the Army Research Laboratory which plays the key role in guiding the research directions of NS CTA.
+The principal member of the Center is Rensselaer Polytechnic Institute while the remaining members are City University of New York, IBM Thomas J. Watson Research Laboratory, and Northeastern University.
+The Center specializes in supporting Trust, Influence, Modeling and Enhancement of Human Performance (TIME) Thrust and includes collaborators from the Army Research Laboratory, Northwestern University, Carnegie Melon University, University of California, Santa Barbara, University of Illinois at Urbana–Champaign, University of Notre Dame, and Raytheon BBN Technologies.

 Several of our projects are conducted in close collaboration with other centers of the Network Science Collaborative Technology Alliance and its three other centers, focusing respectively on computer, information and integrated networks.
 These highly collaborative and integrative projects focus on two areas.
-The fist is trust in social networks, and this group of projects is lead by Prof. Sibel Adali of RPI.
+The first is trust in social networks, and this group of projects is lead by Prof. Sibel Adali of RPI.
 Our center contributes research on issues such as, how trust arises between members of social networks, how trust defines spread of information, or how to measure trust based on repeated interactions between social agents.
 The other group of projects focuses on the evolution and dynamics of integrated and composite networks.
-Prof. Alex Vespignani of Indiana University leads the research on co-evolution of social, information, and communication networks with dynamic internal and external processes.
 Prof. Albert Laszlo Barabasi of Northeastern University leads the team that focuses on deriving data-driven models and understanding human mobility.
 In this task, as in our other work at the Center, we strive to combine theoretically derived computational models for network science with empirical verification of those models by the collected data.
 Prof. Sandy Pentland of MIT researches how such an approach may lead to deeper understanding of human interactions.

 Awarded in September 2009, the program is a fundamental research effort of potentially $166M over ten years with a team of principal members in the consortium that includes Raytheon BBN Technologies (IRC lead), Penn State (CNARC lead), University of Illinois-Urbana Champaign (INARC lead), and Rensselaer Polytechnic Institute (SNARC lead).
 The US Army Research Laboratory (ARL) has appointed Dr. Alexander Kott as the Collaborative Alliance Manager (CAM).
 He will form and lead the government Research Management Board (RMB) with representation from Research Development and Engineering Centers, other Services, and Other Government Agencies.